rahul-moorkoth/smart-robot/README.md

 ---------------IN MIT APP INVENTOR-----------------

-Paste your firebase token and firebase URL in FirebaseDB1 Paste your Dataplicity live video streaming URL in Webviewer1 HomeUrl Paste your IFTTT url in Blocks section of mit app inventor
+Paste your firebase token and firebase URL in FirebaseDB1.
+Paste your Dataplicity live video streaming URL in Webviewer1 HomeUrl.
+Paste your IFTTT url in Blocks section of mit app inventor.

 Youtube video link:
 https://youtu.be/Mc1hqAeF-lQ